Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 With a judge’s ruling Wednesday that the body camera footage will not be released to the public for at least 30 days, that sense of limbo could continue.

-Three deputies have resigned since the shooting and seven are on leave.
+Three deputies have resigned since the shooting, and seven are on leave.
 After keeping a low profile at first, Sheriff Tommy Wooten II has begun making public comments.

-“The Community here in Pasquotank County is obviously hurting from the tragic situation that happened here as well as other tragic situations across the country,” he told The Washington Post in an email on Thursday.
+“The Community here in Pasquotank County is obviously hurting from the tragic situation that happened here as well as other tragic situations across the country,” he told The Washington Post in an email Thursday.
 “Despite those challenges, I’ve been encouraged by many positive conversations I’ve had recently with African American leaders in this county.
 I’ve promised them transparency and accountability and am working every day to ensure that happens as soon as possible.”

 Wooten said he advocated for releasing the video footage and was disappointed by the judge’s ruling.